-Mark Cooney is a professor at WMU-Cooley Law School, where he chairs the legal-writing department.
-He is editor in chief of The Scribes Journal of Legal Writing and author of Sketches on Legal Style.
-He was co-recipient (with Joseph Kimble) of the 2018 ClearMark Award for legal drafting and is a past chair of the State Bar's Appellate Practice Section.
+Mark Cooney is a professor at Cooley Law School, where he chairs the legal-writing department.
+He is a senior editor of The Scribes Journal of Legal Writing and author of the books The Case for Effective Legal Writing (with Diana Simon) and Sketches on Legal Style.
+He was co-recipient (with Joseph Kimble) of the 2018 ClearMark Award for legal documents and is a past chair of the SBM Appellate Practice Section.